 - A new window opens, from here click Security and Privacy on the left-hand side menu

-- Click Site Settings from the options shown in the centre of the page
+- Click Site Settings from the options shown in the center of the page

 Once you have completed the steps above you have the choice of several options.
-The most useful option being the default behaviour you’d like Chrome to follow when you land on a website or new page.
-You can choose to allow sites to send pop ups and redirects or don’t allow sites to do this.
-By default, Chrome has the latter selected and will notify you as to whether you’d like to view the pop-up messages or not when they happen.
+The most useful option is the default behavior you’d like Chrome to follow when you land on a website or new page.
+You can choose to allow sites to send pop-ups and redirects or don’t allow sites to do this.
+By default, Chrome has the latter selected and will notify you whether you’d like to view the pop-up messages or not when they happen.
 Make sure this is set as your default setting to help prevent unwanted messages from opening on your screen.

 Chrome Poper Blocker Isn’t Always Enough

 You may still experience issues with unwanted windows and dialogue boxes opening even with the inbuilt Chrome pop-up blocker enabled.
 Don’t panic, there are other options and simple steps you can take.

 If you notice strange activity with pop-ups and ads opening on your device frequently, even after following the steps above, you may have malware or troublesome software.
 These are downloaded onto your device causing an infection and will need to be removed.
 The first action to take is to run the Chrome, Clean Up Computer option in settings.

 - Open Chrome and select the three dots in the top right corner

 - From there select Reset and Clean up followed by Clean up computer

 - Click Find and let Chrome go through the motions